elgeorsk/BE-Car-Website/boogle-maps/README.md

 # Boogle Maps

-This is a Mock that simulates a Maps WebService where, given a latitude longitude, will return a random address.
+Using the https://positionstack.com/ service, given a latitude longitude, will return the requested address.

 ## Instructions